Rajveer-Narang/phonebookst3_upgrad/README.md

 # phonebookst3_upgrad

  ## A Basic Web Application of PhoneBook
- * The Application is CRUD Based Where in one gets to alter the phonebook
+ * The Application is Spring-Boot CRUD Based Where in one gets to alter the phonebook